 Based on the ANWB route planner, UT staff and students with a car who live more than 30 km from the campus are entitled to a pass if they can reasonably argue that they drive from their home to the campus via the Vliegveldstraat.

-Residents of the campus who are not UT employees or students can also apply for a pass.
-Part II of their vehicle registration certificate must contain their own name and campus address.
-Partners and children of campus residents can also get a pass if they own a car registered in their own name and campus address.
+Residents of the campus who are not UT employees or students have received a barrier pass by post that is registered on the campus address.
+Partners and children of campus residents can also apply for a pass if they own a car registered in their own name and campus address.
+Part II of their vehicle registration certificate must contain their own name and campus address and needs to be shown at the security department.
 The barrier pass expires after three years.
 After this period a reapplication applies.

 Most staff and students do not drive to the campus every day or can use the main entrance.
 Only persons who drive to and from the campus daily can get a pass.
 We want to prevent that unused passes are handed to third parties, who will use the campus as a short cut.
 That is why we have simple and clear criteria, which will be applied consistently.

 Passes for employees and students will automatically become invalid when the holder is no longer registered with HR as a UT employee or with Student Services as a UT student.

-Passes can only be applied for online, using the web application Sesam.
+The barrier passes can only be applied online, by using the web application Sesam.
 Make sure that you are registered as an employee with the HR department or as a student with Student Services with the correct address and postcode.
 This also applies for temporary employees.
 The databases of HR and Student Services are decisive for the data check.

 You will be notified by email whether your application has been approved.
-If approved, the message will state when you can pick up your pass.
+If approved, the message will state when you can pick up your barrier pass.

 WHEN AND WHERE CAN I PICK UP MY PASS?